← Back to home

 What Happens When We Reach AGI?

-The flatline F currently sits at 74, and with AGI the flatline rises to F = 100.
-Every developer gets lifted to senior-level execution as their new floor on scoped work.
+So: the flatline F currently sits at 79, and with AGI the flatline rises to F = 100.
+Every developer will be lifted to senior-level execution as their new floor on scoped work.
+It will be more difficult to escape the shell zone.
+Only high-agency mid-levels and above will reliably enter the amplification zone and low-agency engineers may remain trapped in the shell zone even at senior level.

 But AGI on SWE-bench doesn't demonstrate the ability to make architectural trade-offs, scope ambiguous problems, or engage in higher-order thinking to determine which tasks should exist in the first place.
 And benchmarks that do test these capabilities (ARC-AGI-2 for compositional reasoning, RE-Bench for long-horizon R&D, SPIN-Bench for strategic planning under uncertainty) show significant gaps.
 The exponential amplification zone doesn't disappear, but shifts to a different domain.